HGmin1159/HGmin1159.github.io/_posts/2021-10-06-secondorder3.md

 # 1. Primal Dual Interior Point Method

- In addition to Barrier Method, there is another method to solve the convex problems with inequality constraints: Primal-Dual Interior Point Method.
+ In addition to the Barrier Method, there is another method to solve the convex problems with inequality constraints: the Primal-Dual Interior Point Method.

- Compared with barrier method, there are some characteristics in the interior point method.
-First of all, barrier method runs the newton rapshon method several time along with barrier parameter t, but interior point method runs it only once.
-Secondly, in the procedure of the barrier method, the target variable have to be in feasible set, but in the interior point method, it don't have to be.
-In third, it could be more efficient but less intuitive.
+ Compared with the barrier method, there are some characteristics in the interior point method.
+First of all, the barrier method runs the newton rapshon method several times along with barrier parameter t, but the interior point method runs it only once.
+Secondly, in the procedure of the barrier method, the target variables have to be in the feasible set, but in the interior point method, they don't have to be.
+Third, it could be more efficient but less intuitive.

  It is based on the perturbed KKT condition.
-Let's remark perturbed KKT condition in the barrier method.
+Let's remark the perturbed KKT condition in the barrier method.